Chisanan232/AKKA-with-Crawler/README.md

 val king = system.actorOf(Props[CrawlerKing], "Master-Actor")
 ```

-> Here like build a mailbox and other actor will send message to it. <br>
+> Here like build a mailbox and other actor could send message to it. <br>

 However, it should announce the AKKA actor object before create it. <br>
 For example, it could do that like below: <br>